Caltech-AMBER/obelisk/docs/source/using_obelisk.rst

         callback_group: None

 Now we configure our Controller node. ``pkg`` gives the name of the package containing the Obelisk node, and ``executable`` tells us what the name is of the executable with ``main`` in it.
+``params_path`` (optional) is a string parameter that allows you to specify a file path that can be accessed within your code.
+This is useful for things like accessing controller gains that are specfied through a seperate yaml file.
+Note that there is no convention on how the file path is processed as that is up to you as the user.
 Now we need to configure all of the Components in this node.
 Publishers and subscribers have the following options.

 - ``ros_parameter`` gives the string name of the ros parameter declared in the code.
 This is how the launch file gets these options to the correct node.
 - ``topic`` gives the string topic name that will either be published or subscribed to.